MartinLXXX6/Windows-UI-Changer/README.md

 Note: All of these are registry changes, making them reversible features and not using third party software.
 Enjoy

 # HOW TO RUN .PS1 FILES
-FIRST METHOD:
+FIRST METHOD (Windows 10 only):
 - Right click the .ps1 file and click "Run with PowerShell"
 - Now go over the SmartScreen prompts if necessary.
-(Note: In Windows 11 you need to show all the details to see the "RUN" button).
+(Note: You need to show all the details to see the "RUN" button).
 - Enjoy the script!!

 SECOND METHOD: